ProfessorSam/LecRec/README.md

 - Spins up WireMock to mimic the livestream API
 - Spins up a WebDAV server container
 - Starts the LecRec container with env vars
-- Waits briefly and asserts that a file was uploaded to WebDAV.
-This may fail with a bad internet connection
+- Waits briefly and asserts that a file was uploaded to WebDAV

 Run tests:
 ```
 ./gradlew test
 ```
 Note: The test depends on building the Docker image (handled automatically via Gradle task dependency).
+Downloading the test stream requires an internet connection

 ## Troubleshooting